jendave/starsmith-compendiums/README.md

 Macros for Starship Registry Number and Dice rolling can be found in the `Starsmith Expanded Oracles Macros` compendium.
 Drag and drop any you need into the macro toolbar.

-## (Optional Installation) Use Custom Folders to add Oracles and Assets to the Character Sheet
+## (Optional) Use Custom Folders to add Oracles, Assets, Truths and Moves to the Character Sheet
 * If integrating the Starsmith Oracles directly into the default Oracle Tree if not desired, then use this method to add the Starsmith Oracles.
   * If it does not already exist, create a `Custom Oracles` folder in `Rollable Tables` tab called:
     * `Custom Oracles` - EN